Why

 Chemistry solutions

 It's tempting to change the very nature of the matter.
 This enables great customization to solve a great variety of problems.
-But, something created from scratch is not time-proof, and some of the decisions can hide unwanted consequences.
+But, something created from scratch is not time-proven, and some of the decisions can hide unwanted consequences.

 Tractor plowing land